JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

 - This sets FT2232HL to "Normal Operation Mode" instead of "Test Mode".

 Remaining questions:
-- What are the VREGIN and VREGOUT pins on U17.
-How to use them?
-- How does the 5V supply from USB1_5V0 relate to this part of the schematic?
-- VPHY and VPLL supplies need to be as clean as possible.
-Are they connected to separate regulators?
-- No decoupling caps are needed for VPHY, VPLL, VCORE, VCCIO?
-- Where is ID_JTAG_UART going?
-- How do we correctly use the CDSOT23?
-What is the USB1_5V0 connection for?
-- The DNP resistors R136, R133, R135, R134 for the JTAG signals ensure a default high signal.
-Are they necessary?
-- What is the pull-up R120 on ADBUS4 for?
 - What is happening to the ADBUS5 pin?
 - How do we know the reset signals come out of ADBUS[6-7]?
-- Why do the reset signals (PS_POR_N_3V3, PS_SRST_N_3V3) have 0-ohm jumpers and test points?
-Delicate place in the schematic?
-- Why does BDBUS[2-7] have test points?
-What about the other unused pins?
 - How do we program these EEPROMs on the board?
 - How is the BCBUS7 power saving configuration working?
+  Where does this signal come from?
+FT_PWRSAV_N.
+  Check datasheet.
+  It's an input.
+  Can force it into "normal mode" versus "suspend mode".
 - Who sends out the PWREN_N signal?
 Is this for boot sequencing?
 - Values of C86 and C97 load capacitors come from crystal datasheet?
 - Where does the FT2232H_RST_N reset signal come from?

+NOTES:
+- Ferrite Bead / Cap circuit: Acts like a voltage divider at a particular frequency: Acts like a low-pass filter.
+Reduces the noise at that frequency.
+- How do we correctly use the CDSOT23?
+What is the USB1_5V0 connection for?
+If there is a surge, power is dumped onto the +USB1_5V0 and GND rails.
+- What is the pull-up R120 on ADBUS4 for?
+Need to check the datasheet.
+  High probably means something in this context.
+- Why do the reset signals (PS_POR_N_3V3, PS_SRST_N_3V3) have 0-ohm jumpers and test points?
+Delicate place in the schematic?
+If it doesn't boot, LOOK HERE!

 ### Decoupling Caps ###